Azure/azure-powershell/src/HDInsight/HDInsight/help/Disable-AzHDInsightMonitoring.md

 StatusCode : OK
 ```

-Operations Management Suite (OMS) will be disabled on the HDInsight cluster and relevant logs will stop flowing to the OMS workspace.
+Monitoring will be disabled on the HDInsight cluster and relevant logs will stop flowing to the monitoring workspace.

 ## PARAMETERS